Trump's Meeting With The Video Game Industry To Talk Gun Violence Could Get Ugly - Slashdot

 Three people familiar with the White House's planning, but not authorized to speak on the record, confirmed those invitees.
 A spokeswoman for the White House declined to share a full list of participants on Wednesday.
 ESA confirmed its attendance this week, but the others did not respond to questions.
 Opposite of them are expected to be some of the video-game industry's toughest critics, including Brent Bozell, the founder of the Parents Television Council, and Rep. Vicky Hartzler, a Republican from Missouri, the three people said.
 After another shooting -- the 2012 massacre at Sandy Hook Elementary School in Newtown, Conn. -- they each called on government to focus its attention on violent media rather than just pursuing new gun restrictions.

-Unicode strikes again (Score:3, Funny)
+Unicode strikes again (Score:4, Funny)

 Re: (Score:2)